FLSA STATUS: Non-Exempt

 EDUCATION and/or EXPERIENCE

-High School Diploma or General Educational Development (GED) equivalent and a minimum of one (1) year of college coursework in Social Services; or, an equivalent combination of education and experience sufficient to successfully perform the essential duties of the job such as those listed above.
+High School Diploma or General Educational Development (GED) equivalent and a minimum of one (1) year of college coursework; or, an equivalent combination of education and experience sufficient to successfully perform the essential duties of the job such as those listed above.

 The physical demands described here are representative of those that must be met by an employee to successfully perform the essential functions of the job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.